maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 A$=A$+" World!"
     30 PRINT A$

-Whereas in slicing systems, this is accomplished with the assignment:
+In slicing systems, this is accomplished with the assignment:

     10 A$="Hello,"
     20 A$(LEN(A$)+1)=" World!"